ev0clu/portfolio/README.md

 - Google reCAPTCHA v3 used to help to protect the sites from fraudulent activities, spam, and abuse
 - Scrolling to target feature is added to header navigations
-- Intersection observer used to deteck view area
+- Intersection observer used to detect view area
 - Resend used for SMTP email sending
+- React email used for email template
 - Next.js with server actions used for SEO optimalization
 - React context used for state management
 - React Hook form used to create forms